bubroz/clipscribe/QUICK_DEMO_SETUP.md

 # Set your API key (replace with your actual key)
 export GOOGLE_API_KEY="your_key_here"

-# Quick test with a real PBS video (recommended by Zac!)
+# Quick test with a real PBS video (recommended by Zac)
-poetry run clipscribe transcribe "https://www.youtube.com/watch?v=xbQzIzx1dhw"
+poetry run clipscribe transcribe "https://www.youtube.com/watch?v=6ZVj1_SE4Mo"

-# Or run the demo script for a complete showcase
+# Or run the TWO-PART demo script for a complete batch showcase
 poetry run python demo.py

 # Launch the full Streamlit UI